Justype/HPC-tips/singularity.md

 ## neovim

 - HPC also use singularity to run neovim, but the version is `0.6.x`.
-Some plugin requires `0.8.x`.
+Some plugins require `0.8.x`.
 - I built a image using [neo.def](neo.def). the size of `.sif` is 240M.
 - You can install neovim plugin in singularity overlay.